-Balance between direct and systematic instruction and critical pedagogy
+Balance between direct, systematic instruction and critical pedagogy

-Campbell (2003) in Teaching Reading to Adults: A Balanced Approach confirms the promise of direct and systematic instruction but also reminds educators that “balance” not only refers to a balance between structured language and “whole text” methods (also known as “whole language” methodologies), but also a balance between “reading the word” and “reading the world” (Freire, 1970).
+Campbell (2003) in Teaching Reading to Adults: A Balanced Approach confirms the promise of direct as well as systematic instruction.
+It also reminds educators that “balance” not only refers to a balance between structured language and “whole text” methods; (also known as “whole language” methodologies).
+But also a balance between “reading the word” and “reading the world” (Freire, 1970).

 In fact, critical pedagogy may be particularly useful in “LD-friendly” classrooms.
 Critical pedagogy invites learners to discuss how power and privilege operate in their everyday lives, and what actions can be taken to promote advocacy and change in their lives and in society.